vmware-archive/projectmonitor/README.md

     RAILS_ENV=production script/console
     User.create!(:login => 'john', :name => 'John Doe', :email => 'jdoe@example.com', :password => 'password', :password_confirmation => 'password')

-After that, you can login to CiMonitor and use the "New User" link to create new users.
+After that, you can login with the "login" as the username to CiMonitor and use the "New User" link to create new users.

 ### Log in